Chapter 1, Introducing the Traffic Management Operating System

 In some cases, you might not want a host to forward proxied ARP requests

-to a specific host, or to other hosts in the configuration.
+to a specific host, such as an active unit in a redundant system that forwards a proxied ARP request to the standby unit, or to other hosts in the configuration.
 To exclude specific hosts from receiving forwarded proxied ARP requests, you use the Configuration utility and specify the IP addresses that you want to exclude.

-After you create a VLAN or a VLAN group, you must associate it with a
+After you create a VLAN or a VLAN group, you must assign it a self IP

-The self IP address with which you associate a VLAN should represent an address space that includes the IP addresses of the hosts that the VLAN contains.
-For example, if the address of one host is 22.214.171.124
+The self IP address that you assign to a VLAN should represent an address space that includes the self IP addresses of the hosts that the VLAN contains.
+For example, if the address of one host is 188.8.131.52

 , with a netmask of 255.255.255.0

-The self IP address with which you associate a VLAN group should represent an address space that includes the self IP addresses of the VLANs that you assigned to the group.
+The self IP address that you assign to a VLAN group should represent an address space that includes the self IP addresses of the VLANs that you assigned to the group.
 For example, if the address of one VLAN is 10.0.0.1

 and the address of the other VLAN is 10.0.0.2